shawn11ZX/RestExpress/README.md

 ===================================================================================================
 ## A quick tutorial:

-Please see the Kickstart application in examples/kickstart for a complete, running example.
+Please see the Maven Archetypes at https://github.com/RestExpress/RestExpress-Archetype for kick-starting your API.

 * HTTP Methods, if not changed in the fluent (DSL) interface, map to the following:
 	* GET --> read(Request, Response)